 The end of an era is looming.
 It’s approaching the end of the 60s for Don Draper and the people of Sterling Cooper & Partners and it’s nearing the end of one of the finest runs in television history for fans of Mad Men.
 Its seventh and final season starts Sunday April 13th on AMC.

 Some of these events were so momentous that nearly everyone in the world was affected by them and this was reflected in the lives of the characters of Mad Men.
-Other times, these events served as a subtle backdrop to the main storylines, infusing them with an underlying dread or sense of uncertainty – a reason to retreat to the arms of a mistress or just an excuse to get more drunk.
+Other times, these events served as a subtle backdrop to the main storylines, infusing them with an underlying sense of dread or uncertainty – a reason to retreat into the arms of a mistress or an excuse to have one more drink.

-Before each season, fans have enjoyed pondering how these moments in history would affect our favorite characters.
-And 1969, the year in which the final season of Mad Men will take place, should provide many more opportunities for drama and great storytelling.
+Before each season, fans have enjoyed pondering how these moments in history would affect their favorite characters.
+And the end of the 1960s should provide many more opportunities for drama and great storytelling.
 It will be sad to see it go, but Mad Men is bound to make great TV history one last time.